djc/askama/README.md

 Because Askama will generate Rust code from your template files, the crate will need to be recompiled when your templates change.
-This is supported with a build script, `build.rs`, which needs askama as a build dependency:
+This is supported by adding a build script, `build.rs`, to your crate.
+It needs askama as a build dependency:

 ```rust
 extern crate askama;